 - Improve property appearance

-- Attend funerals and landlord's personal family events
+- Attend funerals and landlord's personal events

 - Above & Beyond